 The Bells Beach Surf Film Festival is the longest running surf film festival in Australia.
 Since 2010 it has screened the best surf films and documentaries from around the world.

-The festival is held in Torquay, the surfing capital of Australia near world famous Bells Beach.
+The festival is held in Torquay, the surfing capital of Australia at the world famous Australian National Surf Museum.

 Check out the official festival Vimeo site featuring surf film festival trailers, interviews and rare surf clips www.vimeo.com/bellsbeachsff